IHTSDO/snowstorm-lite/readme.md

-# Snowstorm Micro
+# Snowstorm Lite FHIR Terminology Server _(Beta)_
-A FHIR Terminology server for SNOMED CT with a minimal memory footprint.
+A fast FHIR Terminology Server for SNOMED CT with a small memory footprint.

 ## Loading SNOMED CT
 Start with the `--load` parameter with the path to an RF2 snapshot archive to load